jakewdr/tinybundle-virtualenv-ruff/README.md

 # Setup

-1) Install [Make](https://www.gnu.org/software/make/) for your operating system
+1) Install [Taskfile](https://taskfile.dev/installation/) for your operating system

-2) Make sure the [Python](https://www.python.org/downloads/) version you are going to use for the venv is installed on the system and added to path
+2) Make sure the [Python](https://www.python.org/downloads/) version you are going to use for the virtualenv is installed on the system and added to path

+3) Install virtualenv using:

+    python -m pip install --user virtualenv

+Firstly you need to create the virtual environment:

+    virtualenv venv

+Next you need to activate it (first is for windows second is for unix based):

+    .\venv\Scripts\activate
+    source venv/bin/activate

 Then all you need to do is navigate to the project directory and run:

-    make setup
+    task setup

 Note this project has been tested on python 3.11.x

 # Running the project

-To run the project you can run:
+To run the project you can run (make sure the virtual env has been activated):

-    make run
+    task run

 If you only want to build the project use:

-    make build
+    task build